 5 Review Schemes That Will Ruin Your Online Reputation

 Through the course of starting or running a company, you will be presented with numerous shortcuts that guarantee the online success of your business.
 We are here to dispel these promises by saying review schemes do not work.
 When it comes to online reviews, taking the easy way out is certainly not the best way.
-Using risky review schemes can negatively impact your business by sinking the quality and value of your online reputation.
+Using risky review schemes can negatively impact your business by sinking the quality and ruin a company’s online reputation.

 One popular scheme to avoid is review contests.
 Businesses hold review contests to prompt customers into leaving a review in exchange for entry into a giveaway contest.
 Not only are these contests unprofessional, they are extremely illegal.
 Google monitors all reviews to ensure they are honest and unbiased, so if they find a company running these contests, Google will negate the contest and report the user for violating policy.